Peripheral Neuropathies

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Carpal tunnel syndrome (CTS) is the most common entrapment neuropathy with a prevalence of about 270 per 100,000.
+Carpal tunnel syndrome is the most common entrapment neuropathy, with a prevalence of about 270 per 100,000.
 The etiology is compression of the median nerve in the carpal tunnel.
-Clinical manifestations consist of intermittent pain, numbness, and tingling in the fingers that is dependent on the position of the hand and wrist and commonly associated with subjective weakness of grip.
-Diagnosis is made on the basis of clinical complaints and electrodiagnostic studies.
-Treatment is conservative or surgical depending on the severity of the symptoms.
-Data on carpal tunnel syndrome in pregnancy reveal that about half of the patients remain symptomatic at 6 months after delivery.
-Ultrasound has emerged as a useful and less invasive technique for evaluation of carpal tunnel syndrome.
-Endoscopic carpal tunnel release supposedly produces less scarring than open release, but is more expensive and precludes visualization of the median nerve proper.
+Clinical manifestations consist of intermittent hand pain, numbness, positional paresthesia, and nocturnal dysesthesia, and the syndrome is commonly associated with subjective grip weakness.
+Diagnosis is made based on clinical features and, often, electrodiagnostic studies.
+Ultrasonography has emerged as a useful and less invasive technique for evaluating carpal tunnel syndrome.
+Some predisposing factors include pregnancy, diabetes, rheumatoid arthritis, hypothyroidism, and amyloidosis.
+Treatment is conservative or surgical, depending on the severity of the symptoms.
+Endoscopic carpal tunnel release is associated with less scarring than open release but is more expensive and precludes visualization of the median nerve proper.
 Controversy continues about which surgical procedure is the best.
-Some studies showed increased prevalence of carpal tunnel syndrome in patients with cardiac amyloidosis.
-In this article, the author discusses updates on diagnosis and management.
+In this article, the author discusses updates on diagnosis, treatment, outcomes, and implications in pregnancy

 • Carpal tunnel syndrome is the most common entrapment neuropathy. | |